Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Not recommended, unless you’re desperate for a reclining executive office chair.

-We’re tackling these individual products in the same order that we listed them in the tables above, which is unfortunate in this case, because the most expensive chair the company makes is something of a miss and is not something we recommend.
+We’re tackling these individual products in the same order as we listed them in the tables above, which is unfortunate in this case because the company’s most expensive chair is a miss and does not meet our standards.

 On paper, it’s a pretty good chair, but it suffers from a collection of flaws that, when taken together, we regard as fatal.

 First, check out the seat height adjustment range.
-Most office chairs offer about 4” in range, which allows them to be adjusted for use by a relatively wide range of body shapes and sizes.
+Most office chairs offer a range of about 4″, which allows them to be adjusted for use by a relatively wide range of body shapes and sizes.

-Some chairs even offer up to 12” in seat height adjustment range.
+Some chairs even offer a seat height adjustment range of up to 12”.
 This Viva Reclining Office Chair offers about two and a quarter inches (21.1” to 23.4”).
-Further, the height adjustment range is wholly inappropriate for petite or shorter people, who simply will not be able to use the chair effectively or sit in it comfortably.
+Further, the height adjustment range is wholly inappropriate for petite or shorter people, who will not be able to use the chair effectively or sit in it comfortably.

-The thing is though, it’s only got a 250-pound weight limit, so although the seat height adjustment range is geared toward bigger folks, the weight allowance isn’t.
-Mind you, a 250-pound weight limit isn’t bad for a standard sized chair, but based on the seat height range, we’d have expected the weight limit to be more than it is.
+The thing is, though, it only has a 250-pound weight limit, so although the seat height adjustment range is geared toward bigger folks, the weight allowance isn’t.
+Mind you, a 250-pound weight limit isn’t bad for a standard-sized chair, but based on the seat height range, we’d have expected the weight limit to be more than it is.

 Then there’s the fact that almost nothing about the chair is ergonomic.
-Yes, it’s reasonably comfortable and well padded, but the only ergonomic feature you’ll find in this model is decent lumbar support.
+Yes, it’s reasonably comfortable and well-padded, but the only ergonomic feature in this model is decent lumbar support.

-The company tries to make this the focus of their marketing by calling it an “Ergonomic Wave” backrest, but honestly, there’s not much that we can see (beyond the lumbar support) that’s ergonomic about the design.
+The company tries to make this the focus of its marketing by calling it an “Ergonomic Wave” backrest.
+Still, honestly, there’s not much that we can see (beyond the lumbar support) that’s ergonomic about the design.

 There’s no waterfall-style seat, no ergonomic armrests, and the headrest tilts too far forward to be comfortable.

-Worse, one of the most persistent complaints about the chair is that it has a tendency to tip forward, which makes it even harder for shorter people to use because they’ll be inclined to sit forward anyway so that their feet will touch the floor.
+Worse, one of the most persistent complaints about the chair is that it tends to tip forward, making it even harder for shorter people to use because they’ll be inclined to sit forward anyway so that their feet will touch the floor.

-It’s a reasonably attractive chair, but it’s only offered in one color (brown) which does somewhat limit its ability to blend in seamlessly with your home’s existing home décor scheme.
+It’s a reasonably attractive chair, but it’s only offered in one color (brown), which somewhat limits its ability to blend seamlessly with your home’s existing décor scheme.

 So why do we rate this chair slightly above average, given all those failings?

-Well, as we said, it’s a decent looking piece of furniture, and it’s comfortable to sit and recline in, provided you’re only using it lightly to moderately every day.
+Well, as we said, it’s a decent-looking piece of furniture, and it’s comfortable to sit and recline in, provided you use it only lightly to moderately every day.

-The weaknesses we mentioned above, combined with the bonded leather upholstery make this Viva Office Reclining Office chair a poor choice for heavy daily usage, but sure, occasional users will find this chair to be a smidge above average IF they fit properly in the chair and don’t exceed the weight limit.
+The weaknesses we mentioned above, combined with the bonded leather upholstery, make this Viva Office Reclining Office chair a poor choice for heavy daily usage.
+However, occasional users will find this chair to be a smidge above average IF they fit properly in the chair and don’t exceed the weight limit.

-All that to say that we regard this as very much a niche product and cannot, in good conscience recommend it.
+This is to say that we regard this as a niche product and cannot recommend it in good conscience.
 Fortunately, many of Viva Office’s other models are much better designed.

 Viva08501A High Back Bonded Leather Office Recliner